oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
 If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
 FieldType MUST be a JADN type without Fields (Primitive, ArrayOf, MapOf), or a Defined type.
-If FieldType is not a JADN type, FieldOptions MUST NOT include any TypeOption.
+If FieldType is a Defined type, FieldOptions MUST NOT include any TypeOption.

 *Note: JADN does not restrict TypeName and FieldName, but protocol specifications may establish naming conventions.*

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5](#5-jadn-schema-formats) defines several representation formats, but for concreteness this example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional:
+[Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
+This example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional:

 **JADN definition of Person in JSON format:**
 ```